fpdetective/fpdetective/patches/README.md

 ```
     git apply --check chromium.patch
 ```
-6. If the check in step 6 fails, revert to version we used to generate the patch (32.0.1673.0):
+6. If the check in step 6 fails, revert to exact snapshot used to generate the patch (32.0.1673.0):
 ```
     gclient config https://src.chromium.org/chrome/releases/32.0.1673.0
 ```